-Nominations of outstanding faculty, who meet all three of these criteria, for the title of University Distinguished Professor can be made to the Provost by any tenured Kansas State University faculty member.
-A hard copy original of the nomination package, with original signatures, and a PDF file containing the entire nomination package (including support letters from the Dean and Department Head/Director) should be submitted to Gail Zeak (email@example.com), in the provost's office by Monday, Oct.
-6. Late/incomplete nomination packages (including letters from department heads, directors and/or deans) will not be considered.
+Nominations of outstanding faculty, who meet all three of these criteria, for the title of university distinguished professor can be made to the provost's office by any tenured Kansas State University faculty member.
+The PDF files containing the entire nomination package, with original signatures, and a PDF file containing the entire nomination package — including support letters from the dean and department head/director — should be submitted to University Distinguished Professor Nominations at firstname.lastname@example.org by Friday, Oct.
+2. Late/incomplete nomination packages — including letters from department heads, directors and/or deans — will not be considered.

 Nomination packages must contain the following material:

 - A letter of nomination that should be on department letterhead and no more than five pages in length.
 It must:

 - Identify and delineate the special reasons that justify selection of the nominee for the title of university distinguished professor.
 The letter should interpret, highlight (as necessary), and be complementary to the material included in the curriculum vitae, and not be a mere repetition of it.